browncoin-project/Browncoin/doc/README.md

 Setup
 ---------------------
 Browncoin Core is the original Browncoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Browncoin transactions (which is currently more than 20 MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Browncoin transactions, which requires approximately 22 gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Browncoin Core, visit [browncoin.org](https://browncoin.org).
+To download Browncoin Core, visit [browncoin.org](https://browncoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Browncoin on your native platform.
+The following are some helpful notes on how to run Browncoin Core on your native platform.

 ### Unix